KristiyanGeorgiev1996/SharpSkills/02.Programming-for-QA-C#/01.Programming-Fundamentals-and-Unit-Testing/11.Methods/README.md

 - Reads a type (string) and two values of that type from input.
 - The type can be "int", "char", or "string".
 - Implements methods to compare two values of the given type and returns the greater one.

+**Note:** The tasks are adapted from the SoftUni course and have been reformulated to present clearer and more illustrative descriptions of each exercise.